RNA Imaging for Development of COVID-19 Test Kits

 The experimental results show that nested Lemon NASBA can even robustly and reliably detect low concentrations of RNA templates in the presence of a considerable competitive templates.
 These properties indicate that Lemon can be used as an attractive technology for developing RNA detection-based COVID test kits.

 If you are interested in our RNA imaging technology RNA aptamer-Lemon and are planning to put it into the development of COVID test kits, please feel free to contact us.For Research Use Only.
-We do not provide services or products directly for patients.
+We do not provide direct services or products for patients.

 Welcome!
 For price inquiries, please feel free to contact us through the form on the left side.
 We will get back to you as soon as possible.